amadeus4dev/developer-guides/docs/faq.md

 ### Does Amadeus pay a commission for flights booked with Flight Create Orders in Self-Service?

-Generally, Amadeus does not offer booking commissions for new Self-Service users.
+Generally, Amadeus does not offer booking commissions for Self-Service users.

 ## Airline consolidators